UniversalDependencies/docs/_u-overview/comparatives.md

 ---
 layout: base
-title:  'Working Group on Comparatives'
+title:  'Comparative Constructions'
 udver: '2'
 ---

-# Working Group on Comparative Constructions
+# Comparative Constructions

 A prototypical comparative construction involves a quality or property whose extent is compared, the entity being compared, and the standard of comparison.